Dacre Montgomery

+Dacre Kayd Montgomery-Harvey (/ˈdeɪkər/; born 22 November 1994) is an Australian actor.
+Montgomery began acting in short films as a teenager before making his feature film debut in the adventure comedy A Few Less Men (2017).
+In 2017, Montgomery starred as Jason Scott / Red Ranger in the superhero film Power Rangers and began playing Billy Hargrove in the Netflix science fiction horror series Stranger Things (2017–2022).

+His performance in the latter earned him critical acclaim and various awards nominations.
+He has since starred in the Christmas horror film Better Watch Out (2017) and the romantic comedy The Broken Hearts Gallery (2020) and portrayed Steve Binder in Baz Lurhmann's Elvis (2022).

 Early life

-Montgomery was born in Perth, Western Australia, to a Canadian mother Judith Barrett-Lennard and a New Zealander father Scott Montgomery-Harvey.
-He has one younger sister, Saskia.
+Montgomery was born on 22 November 1994 in Perth, Western Australia.
+His father is from New Zealand and his mother is Canadian.
+He has a younger sister.
 His parents worked in the screen industry in Australia.
 Montgomery began performing on screen and in theater at the age of nine.

-Montgomery attended Mount Lawley Senior High School in his hometown.
-When Montgomery was in Year 12, his fellow students voted for him to be "The most likely student to become a Hollywood star" in the annual yearbook.
+Montgomery attended Bayswater Primary School and Mount Lawley Senior High School.
+When Montgomery was in Year 12, his fellow students voted for him to be "The most likely student to become a Hollywood star".
 Montgomery continued his studies in the dramatic arts throughout his secondary schooling.
 Montgomery completed his acting degree at the Western Australian Academy of Performing Arts at Edith Cowan University in 2015.
-In an Instagram post, Dacre said that he was a lost kid.
-He had a hard time in school, due to the fact he was suffering from anxiety at a young age.
-He claims he was bullied through his school years due to his weight.
+In an Instagram post, Montgomery said that he was a "lost kid."
+He had a difficult time in school and started to suffer from anxiety at an early age.
+He said he was bullied throughout his school years due to his weight and interest in theater.
 He also failed his drama exams in high school.
-At the age of 18, he was fired from his job, and was told to leave his drama school.
+At the age of 18, he was fired from his job.

 Career

+Early work (20112016)

 Montgomery's first role came when he appeared in Betrand the Terrible as Fred, in 2010.
-In 2011, he appeared in a TV Pilot called Family Tree.
+In 2011, he appeared in a TV pilot called Family Tree.
 In 2015, Montgomery appeared in the music video for "Old Souls" by Australian deathcore band Make Them Suffer directed by Jason Eshraghian.

 Montgomery starred as Jason Scott, leader of the Power Rangers, in the Power Rangers feature film reboot.
 The film was released in 2017.
 Montgomery also appeared in Australian music duo Angus & Julia Stone's music video for their song "Chateau".
 He also appeared in the sequel to the Australian comedy A Few Best Men, titled A Few Less Men.

-In 2017, Montgomery joined the cast for the second season of the Netflix series Stranger Things as character Billy Hargrove.
-In 2019, he returned for the role in season 3 and a guest role in season 4 in 2022.